Chirag-ahir/SFC-Preparation/README.md

 What is Territory management?<br>
 Territory management is the process by which sellers prioritize and manage a group of customers and prospects, who are typically organized by segments (such as geography, industry and need).

+What is lead process?<br>
+Lead process outlines the stages a lead must go through in order to qualify for a sales opportunity.
+It describes the procedures for qualifying leads, fostering them, and finally turning them into real clients.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>